PhiBeee/PhiBeee/README.md

-# Dog Woman's git repo for random things
+# Dog Woman's git
-I'm just having fun over here
+I am mostly comfortable in python, but trying to learn new things :D

 ![Metrics](/github-metrics.svg)